polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -  Retention period in days: **7**

-    -  Certificate .cer file: select the folder icon and upload the public key of the certificate (C:\Certs\AzSIBackupCert.cer) you generated in the previous task
+    -  Certificate .cer file: **Select the folder icon and upload the public key of the certificate (C:\Certs\AzSIBackupCert.cer) you generated in the previous task**.

     ![In the Azure Stack Admin portal, the Backup Controller settings blade is displayed.](images.operations/Hands-onlabstep-by-step-AzureStackimages/media/image34.png "Backup Controller settings blade")